-6 on what the clawback period might be determined to
+on what the clawback period might be determined to 6

-be, is it worth going forward?
-And it's a 7
+7 be, is it worth going forward?
+And it's a

-legitimate question.
-8
+8 legitimate question.

-I don't think the facts are going to bear out that that's what happened, but it's certainly 10 something that we should look at, because again, if out there as potential targets, we may want to 13
+I don't think the facts are going to bear out that that's what happened, but it's certainly something that we should look at, because again, if we're, by filing a claim, putting the partnerships out there as potential targets, we may want to evaluate whether that's necessary.